orqvvcn/kdepanelapps/README.md

 use the left right or top if you want your panel on the left right or top. if you have a light mode theme use the light mode

+use the one with hover effect if you want animation when you pass the cursor over it